This is an update to Doug Hellman's excellent PyMOTW article found here:

 All the assert methods above accept a msg

-argument that, if specified, is used as the error message on failure.
+argument that, if specified, is used as the error message on

-class provides methods to check for expected exceptions:
+The TestCase class provides methods to check

-Method |
+| Method |

 assertRaises(exception) |